-RES 290 Clinical Internship II (2) (0, 6) The purpose of this independent clinical rotation experience is an opportunity for students to gain more practice in the management and monitoring of noncritically and critically ill patients.
+RES 290 Clinical Internship II (2) (0, 6) The purpose of this independent clinical rotation experience is an opportunity for students to gain more practice in the management and monitoring of non-critically and critically ill patients.
 It is also an opportunity for students to determine the appropriateness of the prescribed respiratory care plan and recommend modifications when indicated.
-192 clinical contact hours.
-Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239 and RES 249
+160 bedside clinical contact hours and 32 hours in the form of a case study.
+Prerequisites: RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239 and RES 249.
+Class is Face to Face at the hospital

 RES 300 Clinical Internship III (2) (0, 6) The purpose of this independent clinical rotation experience is an opportunity for students to integrate and develop all clinical competencies and skills learned in previous supervised and non-supervised clinical practices.
-192 clinical contact hours.
-Prerequisites RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239 and RES 249 economics and poverty, technological change, mass media, international development, and globalization.
-Students will understand the major sociological perspectives - symbolic interactionism, conflict, and function, in order to understand how social interactions are influenced by image, roles, values, gender, race, ethnicity, class, etc. Students will also learn how social policy is related to a society's view of itself and its members.
-IAI Course Number: S7 900
+160 bedside clinical contact hours and 32 hours in the form of a case study.
+Prerequisites RES 100, RES 120, RES 201, RES 210, RES 220, RES 129, RES 239 and RES 249.
+Class is Face to Face at the hospital.